sems-server/sems/doc/dsm/mods/Readme.mod_groups.txt

   groups.postEvent(groupname, var1;var2)  -  post event to groupname with var1 and var2
   groups.postEvent(groupname, var)  -  post event to groupname with all variables

+  groups.get(arrayname=groupname)   - get all ltags of troupname in arrayname groups.getSize(varname=groupname)   - get size of group in varname

 Example:
   import(mod_groups);